 Quinoa fried rice is a healthy, quick recipe that takes less than 30 minutes to cook.
-This is loaded with green veggies, vegan, gluten-free, and a healthier alternative to the regular fried rice.
+This is loaded with green veggies, vegan, gluten-free, and a healthier alternative to regular fried rice.

-If you are on a low-carb diet and craving fried rice, then this is surely a lifesaver.
+If you are on a low-carb diet and craving fried rice, this is surely a lifesaver.
 You can make this quick and easy recipe in just 30 minutes or even in lesser time.
 Add whatever veggies you like to your quinoa fried rice.
 Read my other quinoa recipe here: roasted vegetable quinoa salad

 Why shall you love this quinoa fried rice?

 I loved this healthy quinoa fried rice made with just quinoa and veggies.
-Here are few points which you'll also love about it.
+Here are a few points which you'll also love about it.

 - Quinoa is one of the healthiest food.